AndroidCrypto/MIFARE_Ultralight_EV1_Explorer/README.md

 **Please do not use a MIFARE Ultralight or Ultralight EV1 tag with this app** - these have a similar command set but are different in Authentication, page locking, counter and other details.
 Using these tag may brick your tag.

+The tutorial to this app is available on medium.com: please be patient...

 ## Data Sheet

 The Mifare Ultralight C datasheet is a good source for all questions regarding programming this tag: